 These developments were made possible through the U.S. government's strong support for NIH's HIV research portfolio, and hold great promise for significantly reducing HIV infection rates and providing more effective treatments for those living with HIV/AIDS in the coming decade.
-Despite such advances, there remain 1.1 million HIV people living with HIV in the United States in 2015.
+Despite such advances, there remain 1.1 million HIV people living with HIV in the U.S. in 2015.
 Each year this number increases.
-In 2017, 38,739 people in the United States received an HIV diagnosis.
-HIV research advances at the NIH hold the potential to end the AIDS epidemic, as well as update prevention approaches and improve outcomes along the treatment cascade - a cornerstone of the Trump Administration's recently announced initative to End the HIV Epidemic in the U.S..
-The FY 2020 President's Budget has proposed Ending the HIV Epidemic: A Plan for America to reduce new infections by 75 percent in the next five years and by 90 percent in the next ten years, averting more than 250,000 HIV infections in that span.
+In 2017, 38,739 people in the U.S. received an HIV diagnosis.
+HIV research advances at the NIH hold the potential to end the AIDS epidemic, as well as update prevention approaches and improve outcomes along the treatment cascade - a cornerstone of the Trump Administration's recently announced initative to End the HIV Epidemic: A Plan for America to reduce new infections by 75 percent in the next five years and by 90 percent in the next ten years, averting more than 250,000 HIV infections in that span.
 Yet, the administration's FY 2020 budget proposal ignores these significant contributions made by NIH and the need for a strong HIV/AIDS research agenda in the End the HIV Epidemic intiative with deep cuts in funding made to the Office of AIDS Research (OAR) that places current studies, including for a vaccine and a cure for HIV, in peril.